January 13, 2022

 June 11, 2018

 “Community corrections” refers to any program that supervises offenders outside of the prison system, including probation, parole, work release, day reporting centers or residential “halfway house” programs.
-Community corrections has a long history in the United States, where there are presently two offenders on parole or probation for every individual currently serving time in prison.1 This long history has yielded many evidence-based practices in community corrections that are proven to decrease recidivism and are less costly than incarceration.
+Community corrections has a long history in the United States, where there are presently two offenders on parole or probation for every individual currently serving time in prison.

 May 09, 2018